 What might this active nonviolent resistance look like?
-And how might we act in solidarity with the Iraqi peoples and others who find themselves in the crosshairs of U.S. war-making?
+And how might we act in solidarity with the Iraqi and Afghan peoples and others who find themselves in the crosshairs of U.S. war-making?

-Voices is committed to strategic campaigns and experiments in truth engaging in active nonviolent resistance.
+Voices is committed to strategic campaigns and experiments.
+We engage in active nonviolent resistance.
 Such resistance must take into account that war-making is both military and economic.

 In pursuit of our objectives, Voices organized the following campaigns since 2005: